WebReflection/uce-template/README.md

   <summary><strong>Why is the polyfill included?</strong></summary>
   <div>

-As standalone file, my [Custom Elements](https://github.com/ungap/custom-elements#readme) size is around *2.1K*, but since it's share almost every library *uce* uses too, bundling it together looked like the best way to go, resulting in just *1K* extra for a module that fits in roughly *10K* budget.
+As standalone file, my [Custom Elements](https://github.com/ungap/custom-elements#readme) size is around *2.1K*, but since it's share almost every library *uce* uses too, bundling it together looked like the best way to go, resulting in just *1K* extra for a module that fits in roughly *7K* to *10K* budget.

 On the other hand, because the polyfill is not obtrusive and based on runtime features detections, this means that nobody should care about bringing any other polyfill ever, but also *Chrome*, *Firefox*, and *Edge*, will be untouched, so that every custom element will run natively, either builtin extend or regular.